vtsynergy/MetaMorph/metamorph-generators/opencl/README.md

 * make
 * GNU C Library (glibc)
 * GNU GCC compiler with support for C++11)
-* Clang >= 6.0 (Tested with 6.0, 6.0.1, 7.0, 9.0.1 and 10.0)
+* Clang >= 6.0 (Tested with 6.0, 6.0.1, 7.0, 9.0.1, 10.0, and 11)

 For interface generation:
 * Clang >= 6.0 libraries (Tested with 6.0, 6.0.1, 7.0, 9.0.1 and 10.0) (IFF *not* compiled with `METACL_LINK_STATIC=true`)
-    * Note: In our testing, Clang 10 requires C++14 support and some additional LLVM libraries when linking statically
+    * Note: In our testing, Clang >=10 requires C++14 support and some additional LLVM libraries when linking statically, which should be automatically detected by the Makefile
 * Clang OpenCL kernel builting header: `opencl-c.h` needed when invoking metaCL

 For compiling, linking, and executing program based on the auto-generated interface: